Defining messages and handlers

 Command handlers

-Command handlers process commands and may return a value for convenience.
+Command handlers process commands and may return a value, typically an identifier or a small result object.

 from cq import command_handler